Kittlitz's plover: Distribution

 Kittlitz's plover is distributed throughout most of sub-Saharan Africa, but is also native to Madagascar and the Nile River Delta.
 A genetic study reported genetic differentiation between Madagascar and the mainland population.
 It is common in South Africa, however rarer in arid regions of Botswana and Namibia.
 In Namibia, it mostly inhabits coastal regions, highlands and Ovamboland.
 It is more scarce in the southern lowveld of South Africa and patchy in the interior of KwaZulu-Natal and the eastern Cape.
 Usually it avoids mountains or densely wooded areas.
-The Malagasy population might result from a relatively recent immigration from mainland Africa, whereas the Madagascar plover (Charadrius thoracius) might have evolved from an earlier Kittlitz's plover population.
+The Malagasy population might result from a relatively recent immigration from mainland Africa, whereas the Madagascar plover (Anarhynchus thoracius) might have evolved from an earlier Kittlitz's plover population.
 The two species are clearly distinct and can not interbreed.
 Birds from Madagascar are in general smaller than birds from continental Africa.
 Kittlitz's plovers are heavier and have longer wings in South Africa compared to Madagascar, whereas Egyptian specimens have longer wings and shorter tarsi than in Madagascar.
 However, they are still regarded as the same species in the absence of apparent plumage difference.

 In Madagascar, Kittlitz's plover is both a breeding resident and intra-island migrant and has been recorded mostly below 950 m, although it has been recorded at up to 1,400 m too.